beryllw/fluss/website/docs/maintenance/tiered-storage/lakehouse-storage.md

 Fluss processes Paimon configurations by removing the `datalake.paimon.` prefix and then use the remaining configuration (without the prefix `datalake.paimon.`) to create the Paimon catalog.
 Checkout the [Paimon documentation](https://paimon.apache.org/docs/1.1/maintenance/configurations/) for more details on the available configurations.

-For example, if you want to configure to use Hive catalog, you can configure like following:
+For example, to configure the use of a Hive catalog, you need to [download](https://nightlies.apache.org/flink/flink-docs-stable/docs/connectors/table/hive/overview/#using-bundled-hive-jar) the Flink SQL Hive Client JAR, place the downloaded JAR in Paimon's plugin directory at $FLUSS_HOME/plugins/paimon, and then add the following configuration:
 ```yaml
 datalake.format: paimon
 datalake.paimon.metastore: hive